As promised in the previous RDMA post, we gathered some performance data for the RDMA transport. Read and enjoy!

 As we can see, the results are mostly the same – apart from a bit of noise, the limiting factor here is the virtualization bottleneck, not the storage transport.

-Even now, without multi-queue capable DRBD, we can already utilize the full 100Gbit Infiniband RDMA bandwidth and every performance optimizations will only move the parallelity and blocksizes needed to reach line speed down to more common values.
+Even now, without multi-queue capable DRBD, we can already utilize the total 100Gbit Infiniband RDMA bandwidth.
+Every performance optimization will only move the parallelity and block sizes needed to reach line speed to more typical values.

 - VM performance is probably acceptable already

-- Might get much faster still, by using DRBD within the VM but removing the virtualization delay.
+- It might still get faster by using DRBD within the VM but removing the virtualization delay.